-For many years, founder of Wenches In Trenches, Sue Robinson, had been amazed and saddened at the lack of public memorials to the women of the Great War.
+For many years, Sue, the founder of Wenches In Trenches, had been amazed and saddened at the lack of public memorials to the women of the Great War.
 At every new town or city she visited she made a point of looking and asking around; “Is there anything here to commemorate the women of the First World War?”.

 The answer was always the same.
 No.

 In 2013 Sue organised a meeting of members and trustees of Wenches and it was decided that we would raise the funds and build our own lasting tribute.
 Little did we know that all the councils that we would approach would turn us down.
 One city (which we will not name) said; “We have enough statues and memorials here, we could do with getting rid of the First World War ones now".